dtran556/dtran556/README.md

 - 👋 Hi, I’m Daniel Tran
 - 👀 I’m interested in cars, coding, stocks
-- 🌱 I’m currently studying computer science at De Anza College
+- 🌱 I’m currently studying computer science at UCSD
 - 💞️ I’m looking to collaborate on any project relating to Python, C++ or Java
 - 📫 Feel free to reach out to me at ddtran888@gmail.com
 - Currently I am learning how to make my own portfolio website using HTML, CSS, and Java Script